-Rubber is one of the most important raw materials used in manufacturing Yokohama Rubber’s products, including tires.
-The regions where rubber is produced are affected by various risks relating to environmental destruction, human rights and labor issues, etc. As part of our response to this situation, in January 2017 the Yokohama Rubber Co., Ltd. announced its support for the goals of the Sustainable Natural Rubber Initiative (SNR-i) as advocated by the International Rubber Study Group (IRSG), an inter-governmental organization that brings together representatives of the governments of both natural rubber and synthetic rubber producer nations and consumer nations; Yokohama Rubber also announced that it would be participating in SNR-i activities.
+Natural Rubber is one of the most important raw materials used in manufacturing Yokohama Rubber’s products, including tires.
+The regions where rubber is produced are affected by various risks relating to environmental destruction, human rights and labor issues, etc. As part of our response to this situation, Yokohama Rubber is also a founding member of the Global Platform for Sustainable Natural Rubber (GPSNR), initiated by the Tire Industry Project (TIP) of the World Business Council for Sustainable Development (WBCSD).
+In 2018, Yokohama Rubber formulated its Procurement Policy for the Sustainable Natural Rubber.
+This policy indicates Yokohama Rubber’s approach and initiatives for natural rubber procurement, along with its requests to suppliers.

 Vision for FY 2020

 - We will respect human rights both inside and outside of the company, and respond sincerely to complaints concerning human rights and make improvements to ensure that there is no child labor or forced labor at the Group or our suppliers.

 - Promote the introduction of a global whistleblower system to raise the level of compliance across the Group.

 - We collate case studies of problems that have been experienced in the Group in the past, and we have put in place a system so that employees can learn from these case studies at important milestones in their careers, such as when being given new assignments or being promoted.

 Complaints concerning human resources are jointly resolved by the Corporate Compliance Department and HR departments.